A Different Kind of Education

 Rather, it is often described by families as the foundation that makes every next step stronger.

-Is LeaderEd High the Right Fit?
+Is LeaderEd High Right For Your Teen?

-• is curious, thoughtful, or asking bigger questions about the world
+• Is curious, thoughtful, or asking bigger questions about the world

-• wants to be taken seriously as a thinker
+• Wants to be taken seriously as a thinker

-• is ready to move beyond “doing school” toward owning their education
+• Is ready to move beyond “doing school” toward owning their education

 Many scholars begin the program unsure of themselves—but willing to try.